KoT3isGood/notahomework/README.md

 Build and installation
 ----------------------

 Make sure you have installed `zig 0.12.0-dev.3180+83e578a18`.

 Then you can use `zig build` to compile the library.
 After that you can link it to any application.

+*For linux make sure you have installed Vulkan SDK and OpenAL.*